trashbirdecology/ecologyInterviewPrep/README.md

-## Intent
+## About

-Are you looking for a job?
-[Me too](https://github.com/TrashBirdEcology/cv/blob/master/extendedCV/burnett_extendedResume.pdf)!
-I assumed there was an open resource out there similar to the [EcoEvo jobs](https://docs.google.com/spreadsheets/d/1z64-PTCydZIB_afaYXYUf4fVniFckHmGZwVgbeg4nNY/edit#gid=1915727790) and [postdoc](https://docs.google.com/spreadsheets/d/1cHkWrbvNrRdhJL9Z8ucgBZ2HSts2GPA_yozbQPl_x_8/edit#gid=0) Google sheets , but couldn't find anything. **If other editable/open source question-sharing resources exist, please add here or email me <sup>[1](#mailto)</sup>**

 This is an **open-source**  repository for interview questions, tips, and resources for early career ecologists and biologists.
+Any and all are encouraged to submit questions, resources, or tips (see `How to Make Contributions` section below).

+I have yet to come across an open resource out there (kind of like the [EcoEvo jobs](https://docs.google.com/spreadsheets/d/1z64-PTCydZIB_afaYXYUf4fVniFckHmGZwVgbeg4nNY/edit#gid=1915727790) or [EcoEvo postdoc opportunities](https://docs.google.com/spreadsheets/d/1cHkWrbvNrRdhJL9Z8ucgBZ2HSts2GPA_yozbQPl_x_8/edit#gid=0) sheets).
+If other editable/open source question-sharing resources exist, please add here or email me <sup>[1](#mailto)</sup>

 Most of the resources I have come across are static, and not open to additions/edits beyond the comments section.
 It is my goal to maintain this repository as a fluid resource for those seeking interview prep help and for those recently interviewed to questions they were asked.

 ## User Guide
 This repository comprises: